Why Strength Training Athletes should try Qigong for Mobility

 When you lift, are you focused on “muscle” or “musculoskeletal system”?
 If we’re honest, many of us focus on the appearance, size, and capacity of our muscles instead of how our muscles, bones, joints, tendons, ligaments, and other connective tissue are all linked.
 (Not to mention the rest of our bodily systems, which are all interlinked).
 Complimentary training – like mobility work – is essential for maintaining systemic health and function.
 An unbalanced training plan that doesn’t have combine moderate and high-intensity strength training with low-intensity recovery training is a quick path to less development.

-form of exercise you do influences your physiological and psychological systems, which your body and mind adapts to.
+Every form of exercise you do influences your physiological and psychological systems, which your body and mind adapts to.
 To promote systemic adaptability and to avoid progress plateaus, try these mobility exercises for key areas of your body.

 Hips

 From barbell back squats to Roman deadlifts, the quadriceps, hamstrings, and glutes are the muscle-group stars of your lower body work.
-But if your hips have mobility restrictions or you don’t train your hips in all directions, compensatory patterns are likely to emerge and you may experience pain or discomfort downstream (like your knees) or upstream (like your lower back).
+But if your hips have mobility restrictions or you don’t train your hips in all directions, compensatory patterns are likely to emerge, and you may experience pain or discomfort downstream (like your knees) or upstream (like your lower back).
 Combined, your efforts to build your lower body will never progress to where you want it to.

 The hip joint is a ball-and-socket synovial joint that is capable of flexion, extension, abduction, adduction, lateral rotation, and medial rotation.
-To prevent injury, overcome compensatory patterns, and develop neuromuscular control, it’s important to explore exercises that mobilise your hips in all directions.
+To prevent injury, overcome compensatory patterns, and develop neuromuscular control, it’s important to explore exercises that mobilize your hips in all directions.

 Hip Mobility Exercise: Bear Catches Fish (5 Animal Qigong)